jkazimierczak/latex-devcontainer/README.md

 ## Using Git

-You can use `git` as usual.
-The dev container should already have your `user.name` and `user.email` set, given these were configured on the host.
+You can use `git` as usual (almost).
+The dev container should already have your `.gitconfig` copied into container on startup (so no need to set `user.name` and `user.email` again).

+The only caveat is that you might not be able to `git push` from within the container.
+In short, this requires additional setup, see the VS Code [docs](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials) about this.
+When using SSH keys for Git operations within the Dev Container, additional setup of [SSH agent forwarding](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials#_using-ssh-keys) is required.
+Refer to docs on how to do that.

 The Dev Container's `Dockerfile` also includes [Git LFS](https://git-lfs.com/) for storing images/other non-text files more efficiently.
 Refer to said Git LFS page to learn more and configure it accordingly (it's easy and takes a minute).
 It's already configured for `*.png` (see `.gitattributes`).